 Q. When do you recommend IPL for your patients?
 For what skin conditions is it best?
 Are there better alternatives to IPL photo rejuvenation for sun damaged skin?

 A. IPL reduces the irregular discoloration of the skin caused by sun damage.
 Chronic sun damage causes irregular brown and red discoloration of the skin.
 These ” sun spots” and “broken capillaries” are in the surface of the skin and make the skin look old.
 IPL reduces these discolorations and makes the skin tone more even and bright.
-It does this by heating up the structures that hold the color, damaging or destroying the blood vessel or the “sun spot”.
+It does this by heating up the structures that hold the color, damaging or destroying the blood vessel or the “sun spot.”
 The process is called Selective Photo – Thermo – Lysis.
-Selective because it… more

 IPL (Intense Pulsed Light) is a light based device used to treat sun damage small veins and fine lines/texture.
 “Photofacial” is the term used for the treatment itself.
 A photofacial is the process of removing sun damage, fine lines and/or facial redness with the IPL.

-IPL (or Photofacial, same thing) is an excellent way to safely and effectively treat sun damage, age and brown spots, freckles, rosacea, and wrinkles in one comprehensive treatment.
-Although you will notice an improvement with just one treatment, I recommend a minimum of three treatments for more significant results.
-Each Photo Laser Facial session lasts approximately 45 minutes (plus additional time to apply topical anesthetic prior to the procedure).
+IPL, or Photofacial, is an excellent way to safely and effectively treat sun damage, age and brown spots, freckles, rosacea, and wrinkles in one comprehensive treatment.
+Although you will notice an improvement with just one treatment, BodyLase recommends a minimum of three treatments for more significant results.
+Each Photo Laser Facial session lasts approximately 45 minutes.

 Q. Is there an IPL Photofacial Side Effect of Hair Growth?
 I have very fine facial hair, like most women, but I’m worried that if I have a photo facial that the hair will be burned off during treatment and then grow back thicker.

-A. The IPL fotofacial will “burn” you facial hair.
+A. The IPL fotofacial will “burn” your facial hair.
 In men this can be a problem but women generally don’t complain of this.

-The business of hair growing back thicker is an old wife’s tale (this must a pretty busy, meddlesome lady, she must really get around because I keep hearing about her).
+The business of hair growing back thicker is an old wives’ tale.
 Studies have pretty much conclusively shown that the hair does not grow back thicker.
 Also, some people with this problem who might shave were becoming more hairier anyway from hormonal problems or genetics.
 They begin to shave and it appears to them they are getting hairier, but in actuality they would have become hairier anyway.

 This IPL does a great job in getting rid of blood vessels and pigmented spots, making the skin a more even texture so don’t let any concerns regarding hair burning up bother you.